Cyphershadow24ar/Leet-Code/README.md

 16. (37) Sudoku Solver
 17. (48) Rotate Image
 18. (58) Length of last Word
-19. (66) Plus One
-20. (67) Add Binary
-21. (85) Maximal Rectangle
-22. (110) Balanced Binary Tree
-23. (118) Pascal's Triangle
-24. (136) Single Number
-25. (190) Reverse Bits
-26. (231) Power of Two
-27. (326) Power of Three
-28. (342) Power of Four
-29. (396) Rotate Function
-30. (401) Binary Watch
-31. (407) Trapping Rain Water II
-32. (417) Pacific Atlantic Water Flow
-33. (459) Repeated Substring Pattern
-34. (474) Ones and Zeroes
-35. (498) Diagonal Traverse
-36. (594) Longest Harmonious Subsequence
-37. (657) Robot Return to Origin
-38. (679) 24 Game
-39. (693) Binary Number with Alternating Bits
-40. (696) Count Binary Substrings
-41. (712) Minimum ASCII Delete Sum for Two Strings
-42. (744) Find Smallest Letter Greater Than Target
-43. (756) Pyramid Transition Matrix
-44. (761) Special Binary String
-45. (762) Prime Number of Set Bits in Binary Representation
-46. (778) Swim in Rising Water
-47. (788) Rotated Digits
-48. (796) Rotate String
-49. (799) Champagne Tower
-50. (808) Soup Servings
-51. (837) New 21 Game
-52. (840) Magic Squares In Grid
-53. (865) Smallest Subtree With all the Deepest Nodes
-54. (868) Binary Gap
-55. (869) Reordered Power of 2
-56. (874) Walking Robot Simulation
-57. (876) Middle of the Linked List
-58. (904) Fruit Into Baskets
-59. (944) Delete Columns to Make Sorted
-60. (955) Delete Columns to Make Sorted II
-61. (960) Delete Columns to Make Sorted III
-62. (961) N-Repeated Element in Size 2N Array
-63. (966) Vowel Spellchecker
-64. (1015) Smallest Integer Divisible by K
-65. (1018) Binary Prefix Divisible By 5
-66. (1022) Sum of Root To Leaf Binary Numbers
-67. (1161) Maximum level Sum of BInary Tree
-68. (1200) Minimum Absolute Difference
-69. (1233) Remove Sub-Folders from the Filesystem
-70. (1262) Greatest Sum Divisible by Three
-71. (1266) Minimum Time Visiting All Points
-72. (1277) Count Square Submatrices with All Ones
-73. (1290) Convert Binary Number in a Linked List to Integer
-74. (1292) Maximum Side Length of a Square with Sum less than or Equal to threshold
-75. (1304) Find N Unique Integers Sum up to Zero
-76. (1317) Convert Integer to the Sum of Two No-Zero Integers
-77. (1320) Minimum Distance to Type a Word Using Two Fingers
-78. (1323) Maximum 69 Number
-79. (1339) Maximum Product of Splitted Binary Tree
-80. (1351) Count Negative Numbers in a Sorted Matrix
-81. (1353) Maximum Number of Events That Can Be Attended
-82. (1356) Sort Integers by The Number of 1 Bits
-83. (1382) Balance a Binary Search Tree
-84. (1390) Four Divisors
-85. (1391) Check if There is a Valid Path in a Grid
-86. (1394) Find Lucky Integer in an Array
-87. (1404) Number of Steps to Reduce a Number in Binary Representation to One
-88. (1411) Number of Ways to Paint N × 3 Grid
-89. (1458) Max Dot Product of Two Subsequences
-90. (1461) Check If a String Contains All Binary Codes of Size K
-91. (1488) Avoid Flood in the City
-92. (1493) Longest Subarray of 1's After Deleting One Element
-93. (1504) Count Submatrices With All Ones
+19. (61) Rotate List
+20. (66) Plus One
+21. (67) Add Binary
+22. (85) Maximal Rectangle
+23. (110) Balanced Binary Tree
+24. (118) Pascal's Triangle
+25. (136) Single Number
+26. (190) Reverse Bits
+27. (231) Power of Two
+28. (326) Power of Three
+29. (342) Power of Four
+30. (396) Rotate Function
+31. (401) Binary Watch
+32. (407) Trapping Rain Water II
+33. (417) Pacific Atlantic Water Flow
+34. (459) Repeated Substring Pattern
+35. (474) Ones and Zeroes
+36. (498) Diagonal Traverse
+37. (594) Longest Harmonious Subsequence
+38. (657) Robot Return to Origin
+39. (679) 24 Game
+40. (693) Binary Number with Alternating Bits
+41. (696) Count Binary Substrings
+42. (712) Minimum ASCII Delete Sum for Two Strings
+43. (744) Find Smallest Letter Greater Than Target
+44. (756) Pyramid Transition Matrix
+45. (761) Special Binary String
+46. (762) Prime Number of Set Bits in Binary Representation
+47. (778) Swim in Rising Water
+48. (788) Rotated Digits
+49. (796) Rotate String
+50. (799) Champagne Tower
+51. (808) Soup Servings
+52. (837) New 21 Game
+53. (840) Magic Squares In Grid
+54. (865) Smallest Subtree With all the Deepest Nodes
+55. (868) Binary Gap
+56. (869) Reordered Power of 2
+57. (874) Walking Robot Simulation
+58. (876) Middle of the Linked List
+59. (904) Fruit Into Baskets
+60. (944) Delete Columns to Make Sorted
+61. (955) Delete Columns to Make Sorted II
+62. (960) Delete Columns to Make Sorted III
+63. (961) N-Repeated Element in Size 2N Array
+64. (966) Vowel Spellchecker
+65. (1015) Smallest Integer Divisible by K
+66. (1018) Binary Prefix Divisible By 5
+67. (1022) Sum of Root To Leaf Binary Numbers
+68. (1161) Maximum level Sum of BInary Tree
+69. (1200) Minimum Absolute Difference
+70. (1233) Remove Sub-Folders from the Filesystem
+71. (1262) Greatest Sum Divisible by Three
+72. (1266) Minimum Time Visiting All Points
+73. (1277) Count Square Submatrices with All Ones
+74. (1290) Convert Binary Number in a Linked List to Integer
+75. (1292) Maximum Side Length of a Square with Sum less than or Equal to threshold
+76. (1304) Find N Unique Integers Sum up to Zero
+77. (1317) Convert Integer to the Sum of Two No-Zero Integers
+78. (1320) Minimum Distance to Type a Word Using Two Fingers
+79. (1323) Maximum 69 Number
+80. (1339) Maximum Product of Splitted Binary Tree
+81. (1351) Count Negative Numbers in a Sorted Matrix
+82. (1353) Maximum Number of Events That Can Be Attended
+83. (1356) Sort Integers by The Number of 1 Bits
+84. (1382) Balance a Binary Search Tree
+85. (1390) Four Divisors
+86. (1391) Check if There is a Valid Path in a Grid
+87. (1394) Find Lucky Integer in an Array
+88. (1404) Number of Steps to Reduce a Number in Binary Representation to One
+89. (1411) Number of Ways to Paint N × 3 Grid
+90. (1458) Max Dot Product of Two Subsequences
+91. (1461) Check If a String Contains All Binary Codes of Size K
+92. (1488) Avoid Flood in the City
+93. (1493) Longest Subarray of 1's After Deleting One Element
+94. (1504) Count Submatrices With All Ones
 78. (1518) Water Bottles
 79. (1523) Count Odd Numbers in an Interval Range
 80. (1526) Minimum Number of Increments on Subarrays to Form a Target Array